steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

 If we instead make an exception for a language's runtime, which is allowed to make unsafe calls, but users' code is not, that would draw an appropriate
-boundary: only write code in the guest langauge, and you don't have to worry about safety anymore.
+boundary: only write code in the guest language, and you don't have to worry about safety anymore.
 And I think that this sort of definition has been the default for many years.
 You have "managed" languages which are safe, and you have "unmanaged" languages which are unsafe.
 Unmanaged languages are used to implement managed languages.
 What's that?
 A Java runtime written in Java?
 A Ruby runtime written in Ruby?
 Yeah those are weird exceptions.
 Ignore those.
-And those "native extentions" that segfault?
+And those "native extensions" that segfault?
 Well they aren't written in the host language, so of course that will happen, and yeah it's kinda annoying when it happens, but it's fine.
 Sometimes you have to risk it for performance.

 I just don't find this satisfying.
 It's too vague.
 You just kinda know it when you see it.
 Ignore FFI, and we're good.
 And sometimes, you just can't have safety.
 What if you want to write a runtime?
-You're gonna need to call into the system directly, and now we're back to unsafe, so just use an unsafe langauge.
+You're gonna need to call into the system directly, and now we're back to unsafe, so just use an unsafe language.
 It is what it is.

 ## ThreadId(3)